n0n3nt1ty/kyokumi/README.md

 # Magnificent audio, as well as visuals
-UNNAMED is a music player that user can customize to a large extent.
-Audio library used in the project comes from VLC, this way UNNAMED supports all music formats and provides a high quality playback.
+Kyokumi is a music player that user can customize to a large extent.
+Audio library used in the project comes from VLC, this way Kyukomi supports all music formats and provides a high quality playback.

-**Note: UNNAMED is still in an early development stage.
+**Note: Kyokumi is still in an early development stage.
 New features are being added, while the core features are ready.**

 # Features
 - Audio hardware decoding (by VLC).